 Walt Disney World also built an Enchanted Tiki Room similar to Disneyland’s iteration.
-The show was named Tropical Hideaway and was later re-titled “The Enchanted Tiki Room: Under New Management” with Aladdin’s Iago and The Lion King‘s Zazu running the show.
+The show was named Tropical Serenade and was later re-titled “The Enchanted Tiki Room: Under New Management” with Aladdin’s Iago and The Lion King‘s Zazu running the show.

 The show closed down in 2011 after a fire and reopened later in the year reversed back to the original version.
 Walt’s original vision of a luau dinner with a show was finally executed (sans birds singing words and flowers crooning) at the Polynesian Village Resort in Disney World with the Spirit of Aloha Dinner Show!

 Disneyland used to be home to a counter service location known as Casa de Fritos.
 Not surprisingly, this spot was famous for shelling out Frito Corn Chips!
 This restaurant played host to the infamous “Frito Kid.”
 Frito Kid was a mascot-turned-chip-dispenser complete with rolling eyes, working tongue, and rotating head.

 After you slid a nickel into the cash box, he would come to life and call to his partner, Klondike, to send some “golden chips of corn” down a chute that ran the length of a mini-mountain behind Frito Kid.
 Before you knew it, a bag of Frito’s was on its way to you in all its golden glory!

 We bid farewell to Frito Kid when the new mascot Frito Bandito took over as the face of the brand.
 The Frito Bandito never made it into the parks, so Frito Kid is still #1 in our hearts!
 This display was super unique and definitely a memorable piece of Disneyland history.